smile3io/Website/README.md

 ====================

-This is my portfolio in a website to better visualize it and review how i've come
+This is my portfolio in a website to better visualize it and review how far i've come

 All projects will be shown here and breifely explained

-# What I want to implement
+### What I want to implement
 * picture of project/output
 * summary of how long it took (when did i start and end) and what i learned
 * show what i have learned and used in the project